LAPCoder/4U-Programming-language/README.md

 You must have `gcc`, `bison` or `yacc`, `flex` or `lex` and `glib`.
 <!-- If you want not modify, you must have `gcc`, and go to step 1, 5, 6 and 7.
-If you want execute example-program, just go to step 1 and 7. -->
+If you want to execute example-program, just go to step 1 and 7. -->

 ## 1: Go to your directory